xavierpena/docs/pages/2017-02-28 __ Custom NuGet Packages.md

 * `publish.bat`, as shown below
 * `config.nuspec`, as shown above
-* `version.txt`, which contains an integer of the last package verion that you previously published
+* `sub-version.txt`, which contains an integer of the last package verion that you previously published

 The script will: